okbrandon/push_swap/README.md

 OK
 ```
 > The checker returns OK when the stack is sorted.
 It'll return KO if the stack isn't sorted or if the second stack's not empty.

+## 📎 Algorithm

+The algorithm used to sort a stack of 100 and 500 numbers is based on the [Quick Sort](https://en.wikipedia.org/wiki/Quicksort) algorithm.
+It's a divide and conquer algorithm that sorts a stack by splitting it into smaller stacks, sorting them and then merging them back together.
+Here you can find the [article](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a) that explains how the algorithm works and how to implement it.

+Implementing this algorithm won't get you the highest grade (aka.
+100/100) because you have to optimize it and I'll explain how I managed to do it.
+The goal here is to sort 100 numbers in less than 700 moves and 500 numbers in less than 5500 moves.

+> First optimization
+To do so, when pushing a number from the stack A to the stack B, I check if the number is smaller than the median of its chunk.
+If it is, I push it to the stack B (pb) then I rotate the stack B (rb) to put the number at the bottom of the stack.
+If it's not, I simply push it to the stack B (pb).
+When the stack A is empty, I then search for the two biggest numbers in the stack B and push them to the stack A (pa) depending on their position (index).
+If they aren't pushed in the right order, I simply swap them (sa).
+Finally, I repeat the process until the stack B is empty.

+> Second optimization
+When printing the instructions to sort the stack, sometimes you can find a sequence of instructions that can be replaced by a single instruction.
+For example, if you have to rotate the stack A (ra) and then rotate the stack B (rb), you can simply print one instruction (rr).
+To do so, I created a function that makes the instructions asynchronic.
+It means that if you call an instruction, it will wait for the next instruction to be called before printing it.
+If the next instruction and the previous one can be replaced by a single instruction, it will print it instead of the two instructions.
+If not, it will simply print the previous instruction and the current one.
+You can find this function in the `srcs/ft_instructions_printer.c` file.

 [⬆ Back to Top](#-table-of-contents)